Zayad-MoreMor/alx-low_level_programming/README.md

 # alx-low_level_programming
-my name is Zayad Hassan am a Certified Virtual Assistant & Media Consultant; A Software Engineer. alx-low_level_programming It is a powerful language that can be used not only to build general-purpose applications but also to write “low-level” programs that interact very closely with the computer hardware.
+My name is Zayad Hassan am a Certified Virtual Assistant & Media Consultant; A Software Engineer. alx-low_level_programming It is a powerful language that can be used not only to build general-purpose applications but also to write “low-level” programs that interact very closely with the computer hardware.
 <<< HEAD

-0x00.
+# 0x00.
 C - Hello, World
 =======
 # alx-low_level_programming
 It is a powerful language that can be used not only to build general-purpose applications but also to write “low-level” programs that interact very closely with the computer hardware.
 Skip to content Toggle navigation.
 Product.
 Actions.
 Automate any workflow.